Deploy Your AI Agent to Any Channel — Website, Voice, Telegram, ChatGPT, Claude & CLI

 What this unlocks:

-• Custom chat UIs — build your own chat interface (React, Vue, mobile app) and hit this endpoint.
-The channel field can be any value, so you can tag requests by source for analytics
+- Custom chat UIs — build your own interface (React, Vue, mobile app) and hit this endpoint

-• SaaS integrations — connect your agent to any platform that can make HTTP requests.
-CRM dashboards, internal tools, helpdesk systems
+- SaaS integrations — connect your agent to any platform that can make HTTP requests

-• Cross-platform continuity — a customer starts on WhatsApp, you pick up the same session_id in your internal dashboard, and the agent has full context of the prior conversation
+- Cross-platform continuity — a customer starts on WhatsApp, pick up the same session in your dashboard with full context

 Read the full CLI & API deployment guide →